Flag of Gascony

-The Flag of Gascony represents the region of Gascony, located in France.
-The legend says that this flag appeared in the time of Pope Clement III (term 1187–1191) to gather the Gascons during the Third Crusade (12th century), but no proof of this allegation has yet been found.
-The Chronica of Rogeri de Houedene, often taken as a proof for the creation of this flag, only mentions the crosses taken by the crusaders of three nations: the French (a red cross), the English (a white cross) and the Flemish (a green cross).
+The Flag of Gascony represents the region of Gascony, France.
+The legend says that the flag appeared under Pope Clement III (1187–1191) to gather the Gascons during the Third Crusade (12th century), but no proof of that statement has yet been found.
+The Chronica of Rogeri de Houedene, often taken as a proof for the creation of the flag, mentions only the crosses taken by the crusaders of three nations: the French (a red cross), the English (a white cross) and the Flemish (a green cross).

-That flag contains the St Andrew's cross, the patron saint of Bordeaux and the red color of the Kingdom of England, which reigned over Gascony from the 12th to the mid-15th century.
+That flag contains the St Andrew's Cross, from the patron saint of Bordeaux, and the red colour of the Kingdom of England, which ruled over Gascony from the 12th to the mid-15th centuries.

 After the end of the Hundred Years' War (1337–1453), the flag went out of use and was never replaced.

-A modern blazon (blue and red with sheaf of wheat and lion) was created in Versailles by the judge of weapons' cabinet (chief of protocol) of French king Louis XIV in 1697–1709, in order to add symbolically the province to the French royal coat of arms.
+A modern blazon (blue and red with sheaf of wheat and lion) was created in Versailles by the judge of weapons' cabinet (chief of protocol) of French king Louis XIV in 1697–1709 for symbolically adding the province to the French royal coat of arms.

-The contemporary return of the historic flag of Gascony is ought to convey identity and values which make of this province a land of "douceur de vivre" (sweetness of life): soft climate, authenticity of relationship, conviviality, good wines and art of dining.

 The Saltire, lo Sautèr

-The Gascony does not have any institutional unity since the 11th century, hence several flag versions are currently used on the territory.
+Gascony has not had any institutional unity since the 11th century and so several flag versions are currently used on the territory.

-The Saltire, sometimes called "Union Gascona" (Gascon Union) is a white Saint-Andrew's cross on a red background.
-Some say that it was originally given by Pope Clement III at the time of the Third Crusade but there has been no evidence of that assumption yet.
+The Saltire, sometimes called "Union Gascona" (Gascon Union) is a white Saint Andrew's cross on a red background.
+Some say that it was originally given by Pope Clement III during the Third Crusade, but no evidence of that assumption has been found.

-It is often said that the text of the chronicler Roger of Howden mentioned that Pope Clement III gave crosses to the kings of France and England (Richard I of England as well duke of Aquitania and Gascony) during the Gisors conference in 1188 and that these kings then assigned flags, with the cross on it, to their respective nations.
+It is often said that the text of the chronicler Roger of Howden mentioned that Pope Clement III gave crosses to the kings of France and England (Richard I of England as well as the duke of Aquitania and Gascony) during the Gisors Conference in 1188 and that those kings then assigned flags, with the cross on it, to their respective nations.
 The following text ("The French flags" on the website Heraldica, accessed 04-22-2010) is about this event: